stacychandisingh/MechaCar_Statistical_Analysis/README.md

 The alternative hypothesis: there is a correlation between the vehicle length and mpg variables; either a negative or a positive correlation.

 **What statistical test would you use to test the hypothesis?
 And why?**
-The statistical test that would be used is the correlation function in R. This function is denoted as cor() in R.
+The statistical test that would be used is either the t-test or ANOVA.

 **What data is needed to run the statistical test?**
 The data needed to run the statistical test is the mpg and vehicle length data for MechaCar and the competition.
 Depending on how large the dataset is, a sample of the population dataset should be taken.
 This can be achieved by using a sample function in R such as sample_n().